 Most of the world now runs on free software; that’s free as in freedom, not necessarily free as in beer.
 It seems though, that many people conflate the two meanings and expect free and open source software to also come free of charge.
 This is despite none of the widely accepted free and open source software licenses including a non-commercial clause.
-In fact, the GPL (section 6) explicitly includes language which would allow one make money off of one’s software while still keeping it free and open source.
+In fact, the GPL (section 6) explicitly includes language which would allow one to make money off of one’s software while still keeping it free and open source.

 It is also often brought up that Big Tech tends to use free and open source software in their own products, which they then proceed to sell, and that this is effectively commercial entities using the work of volunteers for their own profit often without giving back code improvements or otherwise contributing to the software.
 Some notable exceptions such as the Linux kernel exist, but it seems that developers of a lot of software, such as OpenSSL and GNUPG (news article links), which are used by multi-billion-dollar companies and critical to our digital infrastructure, typically have to wait until they’re in a funding crisis to get the money they desperately need to keep developing and maintaining their software.

 This is an unsustainable model for many of the services and software on which we rely.
 Many developers work in their free time for the sole reason that they enjoy making software; most don’t make enough off of donations to leave their day jobs and develop free and open source software full-time.
 This is why projects such as ElementaryOS try to push their users into paying for the operating system they download and why they are trying to build an app store which encourages the exchange of money for software.